 And, finally, we often see a schedule change around 2 years old.
 Some toddlers this age are ready for more awake time.
 You might actually believe them when they say, “I’m not tired.”
 Yes, toddlers stall for no reason ..but… sometimes they actually need more awake time.
 While at 18 months, most toddlers can stay awake about 5 hours, some 2 year olds are ready for 5 ½ to 6 hours.
 But, watch carefully since overtired toddlers tend to have more tantrums, wake at night, and wake too early.

-Hopefully these tips will help you survive the 18 month sleep regression as well as the two year sleep repression period.
-And, remember, your toddler will grow and develop, and it won’t be this way forever.
+Hopefully these tips will help you survive the 18 month sleep regression as well as the 2 year sleep regression.
+And, remember, your toddler will grow and develop, this sleep regression stage will fizzle out and it won’t be this way forever.
 If you do fall off the wagon and end up in a mess, just remember it’s never too late to make new, better sleep habits.

-This is a Guest Post from Nicole Johnson, owner of The Baby Sleep Site
+This Sleep Regression Guest Post is from Nicole Johnson, owner of The Baby Sleep Site

 Nicole Johnson is a married mother of two wonderful boys and owner of The Baby Sleep Site.
 When her eldest son was born, he had a lot of sleep problems – he would wake every one or two hours, all night long!
 She got busy and thoroughly researched literature and scientific reports until she became an expert in sleep methods, scheduling routines, baby developmental needs, and more.
 She overcame her son’s sleeping issues in a way that matched her own parenting style, and knew it was her mission to help other tired parents “find their child’s sleep”.
 If you have your own sleep issues, Nicole and her team at The Baby Sleep Site® can help!
 Download the popular free guide, 5 Ways To Help Your Child Sleep Through The Night, to get started today.